Training-Free Vector Quantization via Gaussian VAEs: Stable Mean-KL Parametrization

 \subsection{Mean-KL Parametrization}

-The Mean-KL parametrization \citep{Lin2023MinimalRC} supports grouping with $m > 1$.
-Its neural network output consists of two $m$-dimensional tensors, $\hat{\gamma}{i:i+m}$ and $\tau{i:i+m}$, which allocate the $D_{\mathrm{KL}}$ target $K$ across the $m$ dimensions and determine the mean, respectively.
-More specifically, the Mean-KL parametrization determines the mean $\mu_{i:i+m}$ and variance $\sigma^2_{i:i+m}$ as follows, where $\mathcal{W}(\cdot)$ denotes the principal branch of the Lambert W function:
+The Mean-KL parametrization \citep{Lin2023MinimalRC} supports codebook dimension $m > 1$.
+Its neural network output consists of two $m$-dimensional tensors, $\hat{\gamma}_{i:i+m}$ and $\tau_{i:i+m}$, which allocate the $R_{i:i+m}$ target $\log K$ across the $m$ dimensions and determine the mean, respectively.
+More specifically, the Mean-KL parametrization determines the mean $\mu_{i:i+m}$ and variance $\sigma^2_{i:i+m}$ as follows, where $\mathcal{W}(\cdot)$ denotes the principal branch of the Lambert $\mathcal{W}$ function:

 The Mean-KL parametrization is designed for model compression.
 When directly applied to Gaussian VAEs, two typical cases may arise, as shown in Table~\ref{tab:nan}, both of which can result in a not-a-number (NaN) error in floating-point computations.